 To cool down after a hike, you can go for a swim in the serene pool underneath the falls.
 You can visit in the morning to witness picture-perfect views of rainbow vistas extending over the falls.

-Thanks to its dramatic views, Wailua Falls was featured in an opening scene of “Fantasy Island” TV show.
+Thanks to its dramatic views, Wailua Falls was featured in the opening scene of the “Fantasy Island” TV show.

 Another gorgeous waterfall that is visible from Hana Highway is Kopihula Falls.
 A short, two-mile trail rated as moderate will get you to the natural attraction.